 Telemedicine, e-health: Why Are There Obstacles?

-Connected devices and the Internet of Things, diagnostic algorithms driven by the rise of artificial intelligence (AI), blockchain…In the healthcare sector, as in others, new technologies are proliferating, opening up promising prospects for telemedicine and e-health.
+Connected devices and the Internet of Things, diagnostic algorithms linked to the rise of artificial intelligence (AI), blockchain…In the healthcare sector, as in other fields, new technologies are proliferating, opening up promising prospects for telemedicine and e-health.

 Roxana Ologeanu-Taddei, University of Montpellier

-This new wave of technology is raising new hopes, yet the advances promised by the previous one are still struggling to materialize.
-How can we explain these setbacks?
+This new wave of technology is sparking new hopes, yet the advances promised by the previous one are still struggling to materialize.
+How can we explain these roadblocks?
 And how can we encourage patients and healthcare professionals to adopt these new practices?

-Clinical information systems—such as electronic health records and the many specialized telemedicine systems, including those designed to monitor patients at home (in cardiology, for example)—have been in development for many years, yet they have not yet established themselves as sustainable solutions.
+Clinical information systems—such as electronic health records and the many specialized telemedicine systems, including those designed to monitor patients at home (in cardiology, for example)—have been in development for many years but have not yet led to sustainable practices.
 Nor have they enabled the emergence of new business models for the companies that offer them.

-The same applies to the Shared Medical Record (DMP).
-While the DMP was one of the hot topics at the end of 2018, this was primarily due to the ways it was intended to be used by healthcare professionals and patients.
-From a technical standpoint, however, this is a project that has been in development for over 10 years… How can this slow progress be explained?
+The same is true for the Shared Medical Record (DMP).
+While the DMP was one of the hot topics at the end of 2018, this was primarily due to the ways it could be used by healthcare professionals and patients.
+From a technical standpoint, however, this is a project that has been in development for over 10 years… How can we explain this slow progress?
 It all comes down to usage, precisely.

-Technology only exists in practice: if there is innovation, it stems not so much from the technology itself as from how it is used.
+Technology only exists in its application: if there is innovation, it stems not so much from the technology itself as from its use.
 A common misconception, well known in the information technology sector, is the belief that simply building a technology is enough to attract users (“build it and they will come”).
 However, the reality is quite different.

-Today, just as in the past, the mistake to avoid is focusing on the technical innovation potential of new technologies without seeking to remove the long-standing barriers that were highlighted when earlier technological advances were introduced.
+Today, just as in the past, the mistake to avoid is focusing on the potential for technical innovation offered by new technologies without seeking to remove the long-standing barriers that were highlighted when earlier technological advances were introduced.
 The greatest risk posed by this approach is losing users—and, in particular, patients.

 Limited interoperability

-One major obstacle, which exists in France and other countries, is the lack of interoperability—that is, the inability to share data between different existing software systems based on standards such as ISO standards.
-In practical terms, if a healthcare professional chooses software to monitor patients at home, for example, the data entered, stored, and processed by that software cannot be shared with users of other competing software without developing a specific interface.
+One major barrier, which exists in France and other countries, is the lack of interoperability—that is, the inability to share data between different existing software systems based on standards such as ISO standards.
+In practical terms, if a healthcare professional chooses a software program to monitor patients at home, for example, the data entered, stored, and processed by that software cannot be shared with users of other competing software programs without developing a specific interface.

-However, the software market is oversaturated and fragmented, not only by specialty but also by country (in France alone, for example, there are currently more than 50 apps for diabetes management).
-This situation obviously hinders the widespread adoption of such software: if a patient is monitored by healthcare provider A using software X and by healthcare provider Y using different software, and their data cannot be shared for comprehensive care, the software’s usefulness is limited…
+However, the software market is vast and fragmented, not only by specialty but also by country (in France alone, for example, there are currently more than 50 apps for diabetes management).
+This situation obviously hinders the widespread adoption of these software solutions: if a patient is monitored by healthcare provider A using software X and by healthcare provider Y using a different software, and the patient’s data cannot be shared to support their comprehensive care, the software’s usefulness is limited…

 A return on investment that is difficult to assess

-A recent study identifies several factors that corporate clients across all sectors view as barriers to achieving a return on investment: the exponential costs of maintenance; the integration of updates and new versions; the time required for management and maintenance; costs that are too high relative to the benefits realized; and complexity of use.
+A recent study identifies several factors that corporate clients across all sectors view as barriers to achieving a return on investment: exponential maintenance costs; the integration of updates and new versions; the amount of staff time required for management and maintenance; costs that are too high relative to the benefits realized; and complexity of use.

 Does this mean that these software programs and apps are doomed to fail?
 Not necessarily.
 Above all, we need to focus less on return on investment and instead focus on new value propositions for the customer.
 For example, in the healthcare sector, advances in information technology are opening up the possibility of effectively and securely monitoring patients at home, thereby reducing the need for hospital stays.